 Hand and Upper Extremity Surgery Fellowship Outline

-The goal of our Hand Fellowship Program is to train the Fellow in all aspects of hand surgery.
-The applicant must have completed an approved residency in orthopaedic or plastic surgery.
+The goal of our Hand Fellowship Program is to train each Fellow in all aspects of hand surgery.
+The applicant must have completed an approved residency in orthopedic or plastic surgery.

 The purpose is to help the Fellow develop an understanding of surgical and medical management of musculoskeletal problems of the entire upper extremity.
 The program consists of a didactic lecture series, as well as clinical evaluations and surgical experience in the treatment of hand and upper extremity problems.

 The program is structured so that the Fellow works closely with one or two attendees at a time.
 There are four full-time hand surgeons within the department and three physicians in private practice, all of whom are involved in the educational process.

 The Fellow will also be able to participate in clinical and basic science research projects at the Institute of Human Performance.
 The program provides a mix of basic hand surgery and complex hand surgery conditions.

 While the program has an emphasis on hand surgery, one attendee has completed an additional fellowship in elbow/shoulder surgery.
 The attending surgeons come from both orthopedic and plastic surgical backgrounds.
 As a result, there is an excellent balance of both bone and soft-tissue problems about the hand/wrist, with a generous free-tissue transfer/microsurgery experience.

 This fellowship is ACGME accredited and participates in the match program.
 To learn more, view the information below:

 Our fellowship program has a long-standing tradition of successfully training hand and upper extremity surgeons.
 It was founded in 1990 by Drs.
 John Mosher, Andrew Palmer, and Walter Short.
 Each of these surgeons were highly respected academic hand surgeons, and the latter two were highly published leading experts in wrist ligamentous anatomy and biomechanics.